wuwei1520/hello-word/README.md

 # hello-word
 for practicing

-I like programming,and i want to be good for it.
+I like programming,and i want to be good of it.